Google Analytics Tracking Guide for Online Booking

 How do I identify the services that clients are booking most frequently?

-To do this, you'll need to view historical item_list_name values tied to the select_item event over a large sample size.
+To do this, you'll need to view historical item_name values tied to the purchase event over a large sample size.
+Each completed booking includes an items[] array with service names.

 How do I measure client drop-off points in the booking process?